pulibrary/pulibrary.github.io/_posts/moving-rails-apps-off-webpacker.md

 vue.js-based design system, [lux](https://github.com/pulibrary/lux).
 We got
 pretty far with importmaps (and dartsass-rails), but we weren't able to get this integration with our design system.
-My speculation is that lux would need to provide a node package that bundles all its dependencies.
+My speculation is that lux would need to provide a node package that bundles the full source for all its dependencies?
 This is partially based on a [DHH post](https://discuss.rubyonrails.org/t/rails-es6-based-replacement-for-webpacker/78656/7) where he says, "I’d love to see a method that downloads the pinned dependencies at some point, but it’s not trivial for packages that have nested dependencies,